-Good technique not only allows for better drumming, but it also helps you to drum in a much more ergonomic way.
+A good technique not only allows for better drumming but also helps you to drum in a much more ergonomic way.
 This keeps you away from nightmarish wrist injuries and tendinitis, which can become chronic and cause problems in years to come.

 Think about improving your speed as a continuous exercise over the next few months.
 Track your changes and don’t be disappointed.
 Consistent practice is the name of the game to improve your muscle memory and endurance.

 If you don’t have a drum practice pad then you REALLY need to buy one.
 Every drummer should own one of these.
 Even if you have a soundproofed room with the best possible drum gear, it’s still useful to get a pad to isolate and quietly hear your drum strokes.

 I’ve spent countless hours practicing my drum strokes on the same pad.
 It has withstood over a decade of punishment.
 That’s a serious return on investment for such a cheap piece of gear.

 When drumming on a practice pad, it’s also easier to focus on the goal at hand, as it’s just down to you and a small rubber striking surface.
 You’re much less likely to get lost in a drum solo to an imaginary packed stadium!

 Simply practicing the following will massively improve your drumming speed.